D.O. Guijuelo Bellota Shoulder starting at 185.02 € paletilla weighing 5 kg

 Bone-in, Boneless & Sliced

-Joselito Gran Reserva Bellota Ham 648.03 € jamon weighing 8 kg
+Joselito Gran Reserva Bellota Ham starting at 648.03 € jamon weighing 8 kg

 bone-in, boneless or sliced